SpoMacGuy/circle-menu-for-omnis/README.md

 # circle-menu-for-omnis
-Experimental library for creating a circular menu for Omnis
+Experimental library for creating a circular menu for Omnis.

+Library was written in Studio 6.0.3

 I've been experimenting with different kinds of interfaces/widgets that can be used in Omnis Studio to spiff things up.
 I had heard of the concept of a circular menu several years ago and it always intrigued me.